Emmely2008/Datastructures-Algorithms/first-hand-in/README.md

 Results to this problem is as follows:
 ```
-With n=30 runs=1000.0: got result=7.515 hypothesis=6.86468424648
+With n=30 runs=1000.0: got result=7.363 hypothesis=6.86468424648
--0.650315753522
+-0.0676783584845
-With n=365 runs=1000.0: got result=24.67 hypothesis=23.9445329727
+With n=365 runs=1000.0: got result=23.958 hypothesis=23.9445329727
--0.725467027312
+-0.000562109830208
 ```
-This seems very close, the diffence is: ~0.650 and might therefor be true.
-However i wanted to try see what would happen if you limited towards infinity to see if the expected formular would get closer to actual tests.
-So new results show from if N was 1000 and not 365.
+I calculate how much they differs by expected value - actual value / actual value to get percentage error.

-The difference is ~0.725.
-Which gets higher than previews.
-But it stays about the same offset for any value put in to N. This indicates it is very close to the actual formula.
+This seems very close, the difference is: ~ < 10% error and and ~ < 1% for N=365 and might indicate that the hypothesis ~√(pi)N/2 is true or very close to the actual formula.

-The big O notation is ofcause the formular.
+The big O notation is the formula.
 O(√(pi)N/2) But worst case scenario, it could also be O(N).
 It could potentially, go through the whole available value space before it finds a duplicate.
 Which is N.

 #### Essential Code: